MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-homepage.md

 ## Exploring the Home page

 The **Home** page is designed to equip you with a holistic view around your unified customer base.
 Through the *Configure Data* process, you will use Customer Insights to take datasets that are siloed and disconnected and create a unified dataset of your customers.
-Then, you can use capabilities such as *Measures, *Enrich Profiles* and *Activities* to unlock richer insights.
+Then, you can use capabilities such as *Measures*, *Enrich Profiles* and *Activities* to unlock richer insights.
 Lastly, you will use capabilities such as *Segments* and *Customer Card* to utilize and act upon those new insights.

 Many insights are dependent upon the completion of the data configuration process so few insights might show up initially on the Home page.
-Once you complete the [Data Manager](pm-data-manager.md)) [Configure Data](pm-configure-data.md) processes, more insights will appear on the Home page.
+Once you complete the [Data Manager](pm-data-manager.md) and [Configure Data](pm-configure-data.md) processes, more insights will appear on the Home page.

 The image below shows the types of insights you can expect to view on the **Home** page: